Guide to Macon

 Chow down with signature burgers around town during Macon Burger Week, a late summer/early fall event that brings together local restaurants for amazing creations.
 Eat five or more and win prizes.

-Every September, the Ocmulgee Indian Celebration hosts one of the largest Native American gatherings in the region with more than 200 craftsmen, dancers, storytellers and demonstrators at the national monument.
+Every September, the Ocmulgee Indigenous Celebration hosts one of the largest Native American gatherings in the region with more than 200 craftsmen, dancers, storytellers and demonstrators at the national historical park.

 Spirits in October